Today the Specialty coffee world is afire with the news about one of our own idols Stumptown Coffee being sold (again), this time to Peet’s Coffee.

 I am confident that this is a good thing for Specialty Coffee overall.
 It will mean more people get to taste more special specialty coffee more often.

+[Tweet "It will mean more special specialty coffee gets purchased and roasted and served."]
+It means better coffee in more places.
+And that's our collective goal right?
 Or are we more concerned with which vinyl record is playing and which machine the coffee is brewed on?

 If so, then that’s not punk rock, thats just lifestyle branding.